Andrew Jennings: Panorama

 Jennings's first appearance on Panorama, a current affairs documentary television programme, came in June 2006 (episode entitled "The Beautiful Bung: Corruption and the World Cup"): Jennings investigated several allegations of bribery within FIFA, including million-dollar bribes to secure marketing rights for the body's sports marketing company ISL along with vote-buying (to secure the position of FIFA president Sepp Blatter), bribery and graft attributed to CONCACAF president Jack Warner.
 It was followed up in October 2007 with an episode entitled "FIFA and Coe" exploring the relationship between former British Olympian Sebastian Coe and the FIFA Ethics Committee.

 The most prominent programme was FIFA's Dirty Secrets (first aired on 29 November 2010), which was a 30-minute investigation of corruption allegations against some of the FIFA executive committee members who were to vote on the host for the 2018 FIFA World Cup.
 Jennings alleged that Ricardo Teixeira, President of Brazil's Football Federation (CBF) and of the 2014 World Cup Organising Committee, Nicolás Léoz of Paraguay, President of the South American Football Confederation (CONMEBOL), and Issa Hayatou from Cameroon, President of the Confederation of African Football (CAF) all accepted bribes from a television marketing firm.
 In December 2015, he presented a summary of the investigations into FIFA entitled Fifa, Sepp Blatter and Me for BBC's Panorama.

 Personal life

 Jennings was married to Janeen Weir until her death in 1974.
-They had one daughter together and two children from Janeen’s previous marriage.
+They had one daughter together and two children from Janeen's previous marriage.
 He was subsequently in a domestic partnership with Clare Sambrook until his death.
 They had two children together.

 Jennings suffered a stroke in 2015 during a visit to New York.
-He died on 8 January 2022 at a hospital in Carlisle.
-He was 78, and suffered a ruptured aortic aneurysm prior to his death.
+He died at Cumberland Infirmary in Carlisle, on 8 January 2022, aged 78, having suffered a ruptured aortic aneurysm.